 The more repetitions the better as our body is able to improve its efficiency of keeping us upright.

 Unsure if you need to improve your balance?
 Try this Ultimate Balance Challenge to put your balance to the test.
 If this movement is challenging for you, keep reading!

 Before we start with exercises to improve balance, let’s see where we are at.
 Go through each of these four stages after you can confidently hold each position for at least 10 seconds.
 Research shows that people are at a higher risk for falls if position 3 cannot be held for at least 10 seconds.
 If you are having difficulty you are in the right place.

-Once we can master these first exercises, it’s time to keep challenging.
-These are simply static stances that we must master but in order to improve the higher level balance that you need for activities like hiking, skiing, running, walking on the beach, and even simple activities like climbing stairs.
+Once you can master these first exercises, it’s time to keep increasing the challenge.
+These are simple static stances that you must master first.
+Then you can progress to higher level dynamic balance exercises.
+These will be helpful when trying to return to activities like hiking, skiing, running, walking on the beach, and even simple activities like climbing stairs.